Masks Can Be Distracting: On Context Comprehension in Diffusion Language Models: Additional Experimental Results

-\paragraph{Motivation.} To further study the locality bias of MDLMs, we conduct further gradient attribution analysis.
-We use the setup described in section \Cref{sec: gradient_analysis}, however this time we move the masked question to different locations within the input context (similarly to what we did in \Cref{sec: locality_move_mask}).
+Here we provide more details and additional results for the gradient attribution analysis presented in Sections \ref{sec: gradient_analysis} and \ref{sec: gradient_masks_table}.

-\paragraph{Results.} The results of our analysis, presented in Figures \ref{fig: gradient_location_0} and \ref{fig: gradient_location_05}, show a clear locality bias of the studied MDLMs: the normalised gradients have consistently larger values at positions closer to the mask of interest (i.e. for positions 20-30 when the masked question is located in the centre of the input, and for positions 0-10 when the masked question is located on the left end of the input).
+\textbf{Results.} Figures \ref{fig: locality_gradients} - \ref{fig: gradient_location_0} show \textit{normalised} gradient scores across the different in-context examples (gradient scores after subtracting the minimum value and dividing by the range calculated for each model and each dataset, such that the final values are in the range $[0, 1]$).
+Figures \ref{fig: gradient_location_0} and \ref{fig: gradient_location_05}, where the masked question is located in the middle and to the left respectively, further show a clear locality bias of the studied MDLMs: the normalised gradients have consistently larger values at positions closer to the mask of interest (i.e. for positions 20-30 when the masked question is located in the centre of the input, and for positions 0-10 when the masked question is located on the left end of the input).
 This provides additional evidence for our results presented in \Cref{sec: locality}, indicating that MDLMs display a strong locality bias.
+Figure \ref{fig: gradient_llada_moe} also demonstrates similar patterns for LLaDA-MoE.
+For completeness, Table \ref{tab: gradient_masks} shows also the attention attributed to mask tokens for LLaDA-MoE (extending the results in Table \ref{tab:gradient_masks_main}).